 Coronavirus disrupts U.S. schools, sports, late-night television

-Coronavirus spurred more disruptions to U.S. daily life on Wednesday as the largest public school district in Washington state announced a two-week closure, and the governor banned public gatherings of more than 250 people in the Seattle region.
-The greater Seattle area is the epicenter of the deadliest, and one of the largest, clusters of coronavirus infections in the United States, accounting for the bulk of at least 32 people killed by the highly contagious respiratory illness, also known as COVID-19.
+The coronavirus spurred more disruptions to U.S. daily life on Wednesday as the largest public school district in Washington state announced a two-week closure, and the governor banned public gatherings of more than 250 people in the Seattle region.
+The greater Seattle area is the epicenter of the deadliest, and one of the largest, clusters of coronavirus infections in the United States, accounting for the bulk of at least 37 people killed in the country by the highly contagious respiratory illness, also known as COVID-19.

-The outbreak took a major toll on U.S. sports as the National Collegiate Athletic Association (NCAA) announced Wednesday that its wildly popular "March Madness" basketball tournament games will be played in arenas without fans.
-The Golden State Warriors of the National Basketball Association (NBA) likewise said it will play home games in empty stadiums after San Francisco on Wednesday banned non-essential social events of 1,000 people or more.
+The outbreak took a major toll on U.S. sports as the National Collegiate Athletic Association (NCAA) said on Wednesday that its wildly popular "March Madness" basketball tournament games would be played in arenas without fans.
+The Golden State Warriors of the National Basketball Association likewise said they would play home games in empty arenas after San Francisco on Wednesday banned non-essential social events of 1,000 people or more.

 Anthony Fauci, head of infectious diseases at the National Institutes of Health, told a congressional hearing that the outbreak was headed on an upward trajectory.
 "We will see more cases and things will get worse than they are now," Fauci told the House of Representatives Oversight Committee.

-President Donald Trump, who has publicly downplayed the risks from coronavirus in recent weeks, said he would address economics and healthcare aspects of the outbreak in remarks from the White House at abound 9 p.m.
-EDT (0100 GMT).
+President Donald Trump, who has publicly downplayed the risks from coronavirus in recent weeks, said he would address economic and healthcare aspects of the outbreak in remarks from the White House around 9 p.m.
+EDT (0100 GMT Thursday).
 "I am fully prepared to use the full power of the Federal Government to deal with our current challenge of the CoronaVirus!"
 Trump wrote on Twitter.
+The president faces re-election in November.

-STOCKS PLUNGE AGAIN Wall Street stocks plunged due to uncertainties surrounding coronavirus, with the Dow Jones Industrial Average confirming a bear market for the first time in over a decade.
+STOCKS PLUNGE AGAIN Wall Street stocks plunged because of uncertainties surrounding the coronavirus, with the Dow Jones Industrial Average confirming a bear market for the first time in over a decade.

-The market concern was compounded by a Reuters report that the White House has ordered federal health officials to treat top-level coronavirus meetings as classified.
-Sources familiar with the matter said the White House was considering issuing advisories against Americans' visiting Europe as well as potential new restrictions on travelers from some European nations entering the country.
+The market concern was compounded by a Reuters report that the White House had ordered federal health officials to treat top-level coronavirus meetings as classified.
+Sources familiar with the matter said the White House was considering issuing advisories against Americans visiting Europe as well as potential new restrictions on travelers from some European nations entering the country.

+One source said Trump was expected to announce travel restrictions on several European countries hard hit by the virus, but not the UK.
+In Washington state, Governor Jay Inslee prohibited gatherings of over 250 people in three Seattle-area counties and said he may soon close all schools.

 STIMULUS MEASURES Treasury Secretary Steven Mnuchin said the Trump administration was looking into steps that could put hundreds of billions of dollars into the U.S. economy to shield it from a slowdown brought on by the disruption from coronavirus.
 The White House is examining payroll tax relief measures, loan guarantees, reimbursing workers for lost pay, aid to small and mid-sized businesses and support for airlines, hotels and other travel businesses, Mnuchin said.